National Star College at Hereford

 Students are encouraged to make a positive contribution to college life and the wider community, gaining skills that will support them in becoming active citizens in their adult lives.
 Wherever possible, students are encouraged to undertake internal and external work experience placements.
 This provides them with the chance to put their new skills into practice in different settings.

-For example, students will use their numeracy skills when shopping into the local community.
+For example, students will use their numeracy skills when shopping in the local community.
 Others will gain confidence in making choices for themselves when ordering food and drink in a local cafe.

 Every student will be encouraged to work towards a formal qualification that officially recognises the progress they have made at college.
 Options include personal progress and employability skills at different levels.